rhaymisonbetini/ElephantChain/README.md

 ## Key Features

 - **Seamless Integration:** Easily incorporate LLMs into your existing PHP projects with minimal setup.
-- **High Performance:** Optimized for performance, ensuring fast and responsive AI-powered applications.
+- **High Performance:** Optimized for performance, ensuring fast AI-powered applications.
 - **Flexibility:** Supports a variety of LLMs, allowing you to select the model that best suits your needs.
-- **User-Friendly:** Straightforward and intuitive design, making it accessible for developers of all skill levels.
+- **User-Friendly:** Straightforward and intuitive, making it accessible for developers of all skill levels.
 - **Comprehensive Documentation:** Detailed documentation and examples to help you quickly get started and fully utilize the library's capabilities.